akka/akka/akka-docs/src/main/paradox/stream/operators/ActorSink/actorRefWithBackpressure.md

 Sends the elements of the stream to the given @java[`ActorRef<T>`]@scala[`ActorRef[T]`] with backpressure, to be able to signal demand when the actor is ready to receive more elements.

+See also:

+* @ref[`ActorSink.actorRef`](../ActorSink/actorRefWithBackpressure.md) Send elements to an actor of the new actors API, without considering backpressure
+* @ref[`Sink.actorRef`](../Sink/actorRef.md) Send elements to an actor of the classic actors API, without considering backpressure
+* @ref[`Sink.actorRefWithBackpressue`](../Sink/actorRefWithBackpressure.md) The corresponding operator for the classic actors API

 ## Examples

 Scala